Catrobat/LunaAndCatTutorialGame/README.md

 Van Gog, T., Kester, L., & Paas, F. (2011).
 Effects of worked examples, example-problem, and problem-example pairs on novices’ learning.
 Contemporary Educational Psychology, 36(3), 212-218.

+# Licences #

+* AGPL and CC-SA-BY in their latest versions.
+For details, see http://catrob.at/licensesofuploads